 Questions may also arise in what role an Uber customer’s own personal automobile insurance policy may play following an accident.
 Insurance companies like to say that they will pay what they owe, but not a penny more.
 They employ smart people and aggressive insurance defense attorneys to protect the bottom line.
 As UberEATS launches there will be an increased chance of you or a loved ones being involved in a Lyft or Uber car crash.
 Car accidents cost money and that is why we expect these Uber insurance questions to be debated and litigated in the years to come.

-Our Miami Uber personal injury attorneys at the Wolfson Law Firm in Miami represent drivers and passengers injured in car accidents involving Uber and Lyft.
+Our Miami Uber personal injury attorneys at Wolfson & Leon in Miami represent drivers and passengers injured in car accidents involving Uber and Lyft.
 We also represent other people injured by negligent Uber drivers.
 If you have any questions about your insurance coverage as an Uber driver or passenger, please call us for your free consultation today at (305) 285-1115.